pytaunay/GDELT-Hadoop/Impala/README.md

 Files
 -----------------------------
-o gdelt_create.sh: calls the download engine to get all the historical and daily updates files, upload them to HDFS, and populate the Impala database.
+- gdelt_create.sh: calls the download engine to get all the historical and daily updates files, upload them to HDFS, and populate the Impala database.

-o create_historical.sql: need to be called only once, when creating the aggregate database This file creates an external table based on the historical tsv files.
+- create_historical.sql: need to be called only once, when creating the aggregate database This file creates an external table based on the historical tsv files.

-o create_dailyupdates.sql: need to be called only once, when creating the aggregate database This file creates an external table based on the daily tsv files
+- create_dailyupdates.sql: need to be called only once, when creating the aggregate database This file creates an external table based on the daily tsv files

-o create_aggregate.sql: need to be called only once, when creating the aggregate database This file creates an Impala database with Parquet compression, by compressing the data in the historical and dailyupdate external databases.
+- create_aggregate.sql: need to be called only once, when creating the aggregate database This file creates an Impala database with Parquet compression, by compressing the data in the historical and dailyupdate external databases.